tomduck/pandoc-fignos/README.md

     references;
   * `\figurename` is set for the caption name; and
-  * The clever referencing macros `\cref` and `\Cref` are used if they are available (i.e., included in your pandoc template via `\usepackage{cleveref}`), otherwise they are faked.
+  * The clever referencing macros `\cref` and `\Cref` are used if they are available (i.e. included in your LaTeX template via `\usepackage{cleveref}`), otherwise they are faked.
+Set the meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.

 For all other formats the numbers, caption name, and clever references are hard-coded into the output.